biggie-boss/LoreRim/README.md

 - Trollsbane now deals 2 points of fire damage for 30 seconds and 1 point to non-trolls for 30 seconds.
 The problem with trolls isn't doing burst fire damage, it's keeping a lingering effect on them.
 This should help.
 - Tower of the Nine reflect damage removed.
 Instead gives 25% more block, 100 armor rating and wards 100 magic damage (like spellbreaker) when blocking, to mimic its Oblivion stats
 - Trueflame does 2 lingering damage for 30 seconds
+- Ulfric's and the other civil war main characters weapons are now ebony tier
+- Windshear stagger is no longer almost guaranteed, but it gives you a 10% crit chance when not using a shield.

 ***